jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     :language: PowerShell
     :emphasize-lines: 9-20

-* I try the program_ again in the terminal_ with a different name for the project
+* I try the program_ again the terminal_ with a different name for the project

   .. code-block:: PowerShell
     :emphasize-lines: 1